 Last year, AREF’s Board of Governors approved an increase to its 2020 grant budget from $1.5M to $2M to help counter the effects of the province’s declining economy.
 And despite AREF’s revenue being negatively impacted by historically low-interest rates and decreased real estate transactions, in June the Board approved a revised budget allowing for an additional increase to the grants program up to $4M.

 In celebration of its 30th Anniversary, AREF will introduce a major grants category for 2021.
-Projects could include social housing projects, research on housing developments for a post-pandemic world, a mural or piece of art that enhances the vibrancy value of a community, or providing education on condo living.
+Projects could include social housing projects, research on housing developments for a post-pandemic world, or providing education on condo living.
 “We know Albertans have great, big ideas,” says Leighton.
 “We want to help fund those ideas and turn them into reality.”

 AREF invests in real estate policy, research, practices, and education that strengthen Alberta’s communities.
 To find out more about eligibility and applying for funding from the Foundation, please visit Get Funding and stay tuned for details around AREF’s 30th Anniversary Major Grants Category.